David Rowley

 My current research interests include paleoaltimetry and paleohypsometry, past history of plate production and destruction, age of initiation of the India-Asia collision, modelling of global plate kinematics and links to geodynamics, long-term sea level variation and reconstructing global paleogeographic evolution.

 Field-based research focuses on the evolution of the Himalaya-Tibet Plateau, with a particular emphasis on paleoaltimetric estimates of its elevation history.
 This work is collaborative with Brian Currie (Miami University).
-My Chinese colleague Erchie Wang, Associate Director to the Institute for Tibetan Plateau Research, Chinese Academy of Sciences has been instrumental in the field component of this collaboration, while Dan Schrag at Harvard has provided analytical support, and Ray Pierrehumbert (U of C) modeling and climate collaborations.
+Previously my Chinese colleague Erchie Wang, Associate Director to the Institute for Tibetan Plateau Research, Chinese Academy of Sciences was been instrumental in the field component of this collaboration, while Dan Schrag at Harvard has provided analytical support, and Ray Pierrehumbert (U of C) modeling and climate collaborations.
 In addition collaboration with Kate Freeman and Pratigya Polissar is developing new archival records from which to derive paleoaltimetry estimates.
+More recently I have been collaborating with Zhao Zidan from China University of Geosciences, Beijing as part of a multi-institutional collaboration within the NSF Continental Dynamic program with Don DePaolo, T. Mark Harrison, Peter Zietler, Ann Meltzer, David Shuster, and An Yin as US collaborators.
+University of Chicago Chamberlain Fellow- Nadja Insel has recently joined me in the field in southern Tibet trying to obtain records that constrain the pre-collisional paleo-topography of southern Tibet.
+In addition, Albert Coleman at the University of Chicago, supported by an NSF MRI grant has set up a stable isotope facility at Chicago and is in the process of completing a clumped isotope lab to measure paleo-temperatures of carbonates, including applications to paleoaltimetry.

-I am a fellow of the Canadian Institute for Advanced Research-Earth System Evolution Program (CIFAR-ESEP) through which I have on-going collaborations with Alessandro Forte (UQAM), Jerry Mitrovica (Toronto) with joint CIFAR-Post-doctoral fellow- Rob Moucha (UQAM), and with Kate Freeman (Penn State) and joint CIFAR-Post-doctoral fellow - Pratigya Polissar (Penn State/UC Santa Cruz).
+I was a fellow of the Canadian Institute for Advanced Research-Earth System Evolution Program (CIFAR-ESEP) through which I have on-going collaborations with Alessandro Forte (UQAM), Jerry Mitrovica (Harvard).
+CIFAR-ESEP has supported a number of post-doctoral fellow who have or are collaborating with me.
+These include - Rob Moucha who is now an assistant professor at Syracuse University, and with Kate Freeman (Penn State) joint CIFAR-Post-doctoral fellow - Pratigya Polissar (Penn State/UC Santa Cruz) now at Lamont Doherty Earth Observatory as Research Scientist, and current post-doctoral fellows Chris Rowan (his blog) at Chicago, and Glenn Sterenborg working with Jerry Mitrovica.

-In addition I have recently become the Editor of The Journal of Geology, published by The University of Chicago Press.
+In addition, I am the Editor of The Journal of Geology, published by The University of Chicago Press.

 Professor,